-Daniela Morich currently serves as the Co-director of the Executive Certificate in Environmental Governance at the Geneva Graduate Institute and as the Manager and Advisor at the Governing Pandemics Initiative hosted by the Global Health Centre.
-In addition, she collaborates with a number of research institutes and non-profit organisations in the field of environmental and climate change law.
+Daniela Morich presently serves as the Manager and Advisor at the Governing Pandemics Initiative hosted by the Global Health Centre at the Geneva Graduate Institute.
+She maintains active collaborations with diverse research institutes and non-profit organisations, particularly in the realms of environmental and climate change law.
 At the International Institute for Sustainable Development (IISD), Daniela is a writer for the Earth Negotiations Bulletin (ENB).

 Daniela received her BA in law from the University of Trieste (Italy) and her MA in International Relations and LL.M in International Law from London Metropolitan University (UK).
 Daniela speaks English, French and Italian.